CLICK

 Month of eco-compassion -- On this website is emerging a

-concurrent work -- an eco-spirituality -- rising in the manner of
+concurrent work -- an eco-spirituality -- rising in

 a structure.
 This month the framework of compassion is being